 I promised @oraclenerd that I’d make a video talking about why I thought KScope was a ‘must-attend’ event for all Oracle developers, but my web cam is acting up.
 In the meantime, here’s a quick plug for my favorite independent Oracle conference!

-Full Disclaimer: I’m speaking at KScope13.
+Full Disclaimer: I’m speaking at KScope.
 When I talk about how awesome the speakers are, I’m excluding myself, naturally.

-ODTUG stands for ‘Oracle Developer Tools Users Group.’
-Their scope has broadened to include more than just the developer audience, but it’s nice to remember this is a group FOR developers BY developers.
+ODTUG USED to stand for ‘Oracle Developer Tools Users Group.’
+Their scope has broadened to include more than just the developer audience, but it’s nice to remember this was and mostly still is a group FOR developers BY developers.
 For as long as I can remember, OK since 2005 or 2006, the best speakers and experts have attended at ODTUG’s annual conference.
 So if you get paid to build stuff, fix stuff, make stuff go faster – then this conference is really designed for you.
 Less fluff, more content.

 It’s the Experts, Silly!

 However, it’s much more than just sitting in a chair and listening to Tom Kyte or Steven Feurestein wax on about bind peaking or PL/SQL collections.
 It’s about sitting down and talking with these folks and getting real face-time.
 I’ve personally witnessed folks coming in and having their most challenging technical issues solved in just a few minutes.
 All of the speakers are very approachable and willing to extend the conversation beyond their presentations.
 If not, then you can bet the ODTUG conference committee will think twice about having them back.